microsoft/Windows-AppConsult-samples-PWA/WindowsAPIs/readme.md

-# PWA-Samples
+# Calling Windows APIs from Progressive Web Apps

-Sample Code for Windows Progressive Web Apps
+This project demonstrates how to display native toast notifications and update the application's tile from a Progressive Web App.

 ## Prerequisites